AkiraBrahe/BTX_ExpansionPack/README.md

 |                       |                  |                               | Vanquisher                  |
 |                       |                  |                               | Verfolger                   |

-**Note**: 'Mech names in italics do not have their own CAB model and instead use a proxy that more or less closely resembles it.
+**Note**: 'Mech names in italics do not have their own CAB model and instead use a proxy that looks like it.

 ## Contents